02JanDal/QuickModDoc/qm_spec.markdown

 ## File ending

-.json, .quickmod is also allowed, though .json is prefered
+.qm, .quickmod or .json are allowed, .qm is prefered and should be used in most cases

 # The fields